khonsulabs/ncog-archived/authentication.md

 # Authentication with ncog

-This document's goal is to describe the flow in more detail than most people need to be aware of.

 ## Game Client Login

 To initiate a login, request a login URL with `NcogRequest::AuthenticationUrl(OAuthProvider::Twitch)`.
 The server will respond with `NcogResponse::AuthenticateAtUrl`, and will automatically try to open the browser for you.
 Upon successful login, the game client will receive a state change event with `AuthState::Authenticated`.